 The Homeownerhsip Program

 The Homeownership Program is commonly known as the First Time Homebuyer Program.
-This program provides a mortgage loan that has a below-market interest rate to make homeownership more affordable for families and individuals.

 To qualify for a Homeownership Program Loan, three criteria must be met: